Skip to content

 wh component teardown <name>Pause subscriptions and mark the component as torn down (non-destructive — shapes and data are preserved)

-Components are declarative packages that bundle shapes, subscriptions, actions, credentials, and seed data into a single installable unit.
+Components are declarative packages that bundle shapes, subscriptions, credentials, and seed data into a single installable unit.
 Each component is identified by a unique componentId and owns the resources it creates — external writes to component-owned shapes, things, and assertions are blocked.

 Terminal window